-Although not found in as high a quantity as vitamin C, vitamin A is found in a notable concentration in pine needle tincture.
+Vitamin A is found in a notable concentration in pine needle tea.
 This antioxidant vitamin specifically helps with vision health, and can help to prevent oxidative stress in and around the tissues of the eye, slowing down the onset of cataracts and preventing macular degeneration.

 Oxidative stress in obese people can be a deadly combination, and can lead to higher rates of atherosclerosis, heart attacks and strokes.
 The antioxidants in pine oil, such as carotenoids, sterols and polyphenolic compounds, can help to lower inflammation and blood pressure in the cardiovascular system, protecting the body from these potentially fatal health conditions.